...

 However, in certain claims for compensation for hospital acquired infections, there are time-limit exceptions.
 These include:

-- Those who lack the mental capacity to start legal proceedings for themselves.
+• Those who lack the mental capacity to start a claim for themselves.
 For these parties, there is an indefinite suspension of the limitation period.
-During this time, a court-appointed litigation friend can act on their behalf.
-However, if they regain this mental capacity, they will have three years from the date of recovery to start a claim if one was not already made on their behalf.
+During this time, a litigation friend could act on the claimant’s behalf.
+However, if they make a full recovery, they will have 3 years from the date of recovery to start a claim if one was not already made on their behalf.

-- Those under the age of 18.
+• Those under the age of 18.
 For these parties, there is a pause in the limitation period lasting until their 18th birthday.
 Prior to this date, a litigation friend can file a claim for them.
-Once they reach their 18th birthday, they will have three years from that date to start proceedings if a litigation friend did not act on their behalf.
+Once they reach their 18th birthday, they will have 3 years from that date to begin their claim if a litigation friend did not act on their behalf.

 If your infection was contracted in a hospital, you might be entitled to compensation.
 Please get in touch with one of the advisors on our team.
 They can check your eligibility to claim, including assessing whether you are within the limitation period.